tedconn/webruntime-wiki/Checking-into-Core.md

 ## Nexus

 As soon as your pull request is merged into master, an SFCI build will run.
-If successful, it will place a new talon-runtime jar in Nexus.
-Please go [here to find your Nexus jar](https://nexus.soma.salesforce.com/nexus/#nexus-search;quick~talon-runtime).
+If successful, it will place a new webruntime-framework jar in Nexus.
+Please go [here to find your Nexus jar](https://nexus.soma.salesforce.com/nexus/#nexus-search;quick~webruntime-framework).
 Each jar represents one successfully merged release branch.

-If you want to see which JAR is yours, you can go to the [Github Repo](https://git.soma.salesforce.com/communities/talon) and select the Release tab.
+If you want to see which JAR is yours, you can go to the [Github Repo](https://git.soma.salesforce.com/communities/webruntime) and select the Release tab.
 ![Releases tab](https://help.github.com/assets/images/help/releases/release-link.png)

-These `sfci-224.#` releases represent each jar in Nexus.
+These `sfci-226.#` releases represent each jar in Nexus.
 If you select one and check the latest commit then you'll see who was the contributor.

 ## Working in Core with the Nexus Jar